North Street — Designing for longevity

 HIP V. HYPE brings a holistic approach to design led development projects.
 Focused on the key pillars of Development, Design, Sustainability and Research, Liam Wallis [founder of HIP V. HYPE.] brings a robust, philosophical edge to the projects they pursue.

-HIP V. HYPE projects explore ideas of enhanced liveability in the context of increasing density.
+HIP V. HYPE projects explore ideas of enhanced livability in the context of increasing density.
 Smaller spaces typically enhance design problems, not fix them.
-‘Living Small’ determines the need to thoughtfully resolve equal demands of functionality, liveability, community balance, individual privacy and affordability.
+‘Living Small’ determines the need to thoughtfully resolve equal demands of functionality, livability, community balance, individual privacy and affordability.

 HIP V. HYPE believe that ‘smaller space designed and built with consideration can provide for everything required to live well, with less, more simply’.
 The company approaches this challenge with ‘an appreciation of the value of design and the strength of a first principles approach to problem solving’ – believing that every decision should be ‘evaluated through the filter of how that decision will affect the quality and integrity of experience of the end user’, and that the same principles can be applied to the creation of spaces, products, services and systems for people.

 Grounded by this user centred approach to layout, material selection, form and function of space; the practical germination of Wallis’ vision was tested and resolved in 2013 with the development of his 300 sqm block in Brunswick, Victoria; 1 & 1A North St. A fortuitous opportunity with this applied knowledge soon intersecting numerous inner-Melbourne developments [Clarke Street, Park and Raphael] exhibiting a clear focus on designing for longevity, and liveability in turn.

 Akin to the values at play in the development of our Kitchen Systems, the North Street project Kitchen became one of a group of early prototypes for what is now our K3 Kitchen product; launched in 2014.